Alpine National Coaches Academies

 The spring Alpine National Coaches Academies were first held in the 1980's, and quickly earned the reputation for being the premier ski coach education event in the United States.
 After a hiatus in the 2000's, the spring academy returned to Mammoth in May of 2011.
 Mammoth is unparalleled for its spring skiing possibilities, with every kind of terrain available, making it the hub for U.S. Ski Team late spring training.
 This, along with its slopeside lodging and classroom facilities make it the perfect site for this annual event.
 The spring academy is a week-long event that brings together the top coaches and ski professionals in the country for the ultimate learning experience.

-Alpine National Coaches Academy attendees at Mammoth Mountain on May 4, 2012
+Alpine National Coaches Academy attendees at Mammoth Mountain on May 3, 2013

-Past Fall Academies
+Past Fall Symposiums

-The Fall Alpine National Coach Academies debuted in November of 2010 and based on its initial success will be an annual event.
-This academy takes advantage of the early season snow and the convergence of coaches and program on Colorado for an educational event that brings together the U.S. Ski Team coaches and High Performance staff with club coaches for a perfect season kick-off.
+The Fall Alpine National Coach Symposium debuted in November of 2010 and based on its initial success will be an annual event.
+This Symposium takes advantage of the early season snow and the convergence of coaches and program on Colorado for an educational event that brings together the U.S. Ski Team coaches and High Performance staff with club coaches for a perfect season kick-off.
 Based at the new U.S. Ski Team training center at Copper Mountain, the event gives coaches the chance to watch the U.S. Ski Team in action close up and talk technique and tactics with the U.S. Ski Team coaches.
 Skiing sessions take the ideas to the club level and are followed by more discussions in the afternoons through classroom sessions.

 U.S. Ski Team women's head speed coach Chip White presents Advanced Speed Technique and Tactics to the participants.